MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Notation and Preliminaries

-We study the scenario of a MIMO Gaussian BC with common, private and confidential messages (Fig. \ref{FIG:Gaussian_BC}).
+We study the MIMO Gaussian BC with common, private and confidential messages (Fig. \ref{FIG:Gaussian_BC}).
 The sender communicates three messages $(M_0,M_1,M_2)$ over the MIMO Gaussian BC from \eqref{EQ:channel_model}. $M_0$ is a common message that is intended to both users, while $M_j$, for $j=1,2$, is delivered to user $j$ only.
-The receivers are to recover their intended messages with arbitrarily high probability.
-Moreover, $M_1$ is a confidential message that is to be kept secrect from User 2, which is formally described by the weak-secrecy requirement
+The receivers are to recover their intended messages with arbitrarily small error probability.
+Moreover, $M_1$ is a confidential message that is to be kept secret from User 2, which is formally described by the weak-secrecy requirement